MUSEUM SUPPORT

 Manning exhibition stalls

-Our current continuing enterprise is the sponsoring of the Hugh Miller Writing Competitions which we have been organising with our partners the Scottish Geodiversity Forum.
-Taking primary responsibility for organising these major cultural events is science writer and poet Larissa Reid, a leading member of both organisations.
+From 2015 to 2020, we were sponsors of the Hugh Miller Writing Competitions, which we helped organise with the Scottish Geodiversity Forum (this organisation ceased in 2020) and other partners.
+Taking primary responsibility for organising these major cultural events is science writer and poet Larissa (Lara) Reid, a leading member of both organisations.

-We have contributed prizes for the winners in the first two competitions, and £500 towards the publication of an anthology, Conversations in Stone, edited by Lara with colleague Elsa Panciroli and reviewed on our Cabinet of Curiosities page.
+We contributed prizes for the winners of all three competitions, and £500 towards the publication of an anthology, Conversations in Stone, edited by Lara with colleague Elsa Panciroli.
+The book is reviewed on our Cabinet of Curiosities page.

-Lara Ried and Elsa Panciroli with book Conversations in Stone at the Dippy Exhibition in Kelvingrove Museum, Glasgow Spring 1019
+Lara Reid and Elsa Panciroli with book Conversations in Stone at the Dippy Exhibition in Kelvingrove Museum, Glasgow Spring 1019

-We are participating fully in the refurbishment of Miller House which is just getting under way.
+We will be participating fully in the refurbishment of Miller House, which is planned for the coming years.

 Our magazine, Hugh's News, prominently reports these and other major ventures which have been immensely rewarding.
 You will find the relevant articles in the back numbers on the magazine page.
 Here is a summary of the highlights: